UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter2/Kaleidoscope-ch2.md

 users of this library find this helpful.

 The Ubiquity.NET.Llvm version of Kaleidoscope leverages ANTLR4 to parse the language into a parse tree.
-The parse tree is visitied to transform it into a an Abstract Syntax Tree (AST).
+The parse tree is visited to transform it into a an Abstract Syntax Tree (AST).
 This has several advantages including logical isolation of the parsing and code generation.
 Additionally, it provides a single formal definition of the grammar for the language.
 Understanding the language grammar from reading